Login | Contact Us |

 Moab Information Center

-Conveniently located in the center of Moab, the MIC's friendly staff is ready to help you with information on visitor services and recreational opportunities throughout southeastern Utah.The MIC offers:
+Conveniently located on the corner of Main & Center Street, the MIC's friendly and knowledgeable staff is ready to help with information on services and recreational opportunities throughout SE Utah.The MIC offers:

 MIC Lecture Series